ICT702 Business Analytics & Visualization Semester 1, 2025 Assignment Help

 o Recommend refinements to data collection and analysis processes to improve accuracy and insights (125 words).

-4. Review and Document Code/Scripts
+4. Review and Document Code/Scripts:

 o Review the code/scripts developed for the EDA (100 words).